rontarrant/gtkDcoding/docs/_posts/2019-08-09-0060-cairo-iv-fill-arc-cartoon-mouth.md

 There are three rules governing placement of `curveTo()`’s starting x/y position:

-1) It’s set beforehand with `moveTo()`,
+1. It’s set beforehand with `moveTo()`,
-2) if no `moveTo()` call precedes `curveTo()`, the first control point doubles as a starting point, or
+2. if no `moveTo()` call precedes `curveTo()`, the first control point doubles as a starting point, or
-3) it uses the end point of a previously-drawn line, arc, or curve.
+3. it uses the end point of a previously-drawn line, arc, or curve.

 When you look at the code for our two example files, which are a single curve, and two curves joined together, you’ll note that the curve in the first example is repeated in the second, but the resulting curves are quite different.
-But, looking back at the rules, it’s easy to see why…
+But, looking back at the rules, it’s easy to see why...

 Comparing the two curve-drawing examples...